Premier League’s 20 worst transfers of all time

 The Brazilian had an outstanding goalscoring record in the Eredivisie, smashing in 48 goals in 50 appearances in all competitions for Heerenveen.

-However, he was simply unable to make the step up from the Premier League and only scored 13 in 49 for Boro.
+However, he was simply unable to make the step up to the Premier League and only scored 13 in 49 for Boro.

 Alves’ lack of goalscoring exploits contributed to the club being relegated in 2009.